Reema4692/tweet-spa/README.md

 Apollo graphQL seem to have some issues so couldn't continue with the same.

-So instead I have used http-server, by npm install http-server -g.
+So instead I have used http-server, by npm install http-server json-server -g.

 Once done, Open in visual studio(or any other ide).
 Open IDE terminal and run this command json-server --watch db.json. http://localhost:3000 will have the json I have created and that is what I am using.